PetrosZark/CarRentalApp-Angular_Frontend/README.md

 ## Description

-This project is a Car Rental Application developed with Angular (CLI 19.0.3) for the frontend and Spring Boot for the [backend](https:///README.md).
+This project is a Car Rental Application developed with Angular (CLI 19.0.3) for the frontend and Spring Boot for the backend.
 It showcases modern web development practices, utilizing modular design, routing, services, and a component-based architecture.

 ## 🎯 Project Overview
 The Car Rental App is designed to create a peer-to-peer car rental marketplace.
 - Users can list their cars for rent, manage their availability, and update details through a personalized garage.
 - Other users can browse and rent cars available in the system.
-- Administrators have access to a restricted area to manage users, car data, and system configurations.
+- Administrators have access to a restricted area to manage users and car data.

 ## ✨ Key Features
 - Garage Management